SamChill/drunkardswalk/README.md

 t, B, residual, singular = solve_amc(Q, R, c, prec='dd', mpreal_prec=512)
 ```

-`Q`: is a t by t NumPy array of relative transition probabilities
+`Q`: is a t by t array of transition probabilities between transient states,
-between transient states, where t is the number transient states.
+where t is the number transient states.

-`R`: is a t by r NumPy array of relative absorption probabilities
+`R`: is a t by r array of absorption probabilities from the transient states to
-from the transient states to the absorbing states, where r is
-the number of absorbing states.
+the absorbing states, where r is the number of absorbing states.

+Both `Q` and `R` may contain unnormalized probabilities.
+The normalization
+will be carried out in the precision specified by `prec`.
+All arrays
+passed must be numpy arrays using double precision (`numpy.float64`),
+which is the default for most NumPy arrays.

 `c`: is a NumPy array of length
 t that represents the average time spent in each transient states.